rohitkhatri1st/Ticket-booking-service/README.md

 ● An endpoint to delete a particular ticket.
 ● An endpoint to view the user’s details based on the ticket id.
 ● Automatically Delete a ticket if that ticket is expired.

+Since it is a small program, I have used in-memory database(maps) as it works faster.
+Currently the program has few limitations and bugs which needs to be taken care of.